kircherlab/80K-Analysis/README_80K.md

       - Question at hand: does this contain all information I need for variants and how many are included? (join with variant_region_map)
         - I have xx variants see presentation
 - Running preprocessing: standard: `41284` variants with > 2 barcodes
-- sanity check because shitty understanding of cosum script:
+- sanity check because shitty understanding of custom script:
   - job id: `4538047` for lowConfig (bc_preparation.sh): 42598
   - job id: `4538055` for standard (bc_preparation.sh): 42129
   - Preprocessing: standard: `4538254` => in table: `41284`